Its-Just-Nans/Hangman-game/README.md

 In order to improve the program we had several ideas, we basically wanted to realize them before the presentation in order to show them to you but
 First of all, we are aware that our program is not very secure and that it should be made more secure.
-Also we were a little selfish and it only works in French, we could make dico of other languages ​​available but also of translate each button / phrase by choosing a language at the start of the program.
+Also we were a little selfish and it only works in French, we could make dico of other languages available but also of translate each button / phrase by choosing a language at the start of the program.

 Multiplayer is also an option that we had considered, it is not optimal / done for now.